 Boarding is a big part of British boarding school culture.
 Having a taste of this over the summer course prepares you for your new life at a UK school.
 The routine of having house staff is an important aspect of adjusting to being away from home and living at your school.

 All students will live in safe and traditional Halls of Residence on the school’s campus.
-The boarding houses at both schools are superb and have well-equipped common rooms with comfortable sofas, a television and private study rooms.
+The boarding houses at the schools are superb and have well-equipped common rooms with comfortable sofas, a television and private study rooms.
 Students have access to a common room and may use it as a space to relax and talk with friends and Student Hosts throughout the evening.

 “I arrived at Lord Wandsworth College, after eleven hours on an aeroplane.
 Everything was so strange: different from my country, different from my language.
 Then I arrived at my language school.
 It is located in the countryside.
 It is so beautiful with an azure blue sky, pure white clouds and a green sheet of trees and grass.
 There is pure and fresh air and everything made me feel relaxed and happy.